gvwilson/thirdbit/src/fiction/santas/index.md

 flanged couplings,
 universal couplings,
-and something called an Oldham coupling that he and Shady Ann spent half an hour puzzling over before the santa declared that the train would probably run without it.
+and something called an Oldham coupling that he and the santa spent half an hour puzzling over before the santa declared that the train would probably run without it.
 They loosened bolts and tightened screws, oiled pistons,